 More Details on CPR

-CPR includes strong repeated pushes inward on the chest of an unconscious patient, while the patient lies on a hard surface (not on a bed), in a safe place, until the patient recovers.
-As soon as a defibrillator (AED) arrives, it gives an electric shock, which can help convert some unhealthy heart rhythms to a healthy rhythm.
+CPR includes pushing the chest in 2 to 2.4 inches, 1.7 to 2 times per second (♪ah ah ah ah stayin' alive♫), while the patient lies on a hard surface (not a bed), in a safe place, until s/he recovers.
+When a defibrillator (AED) arrives, it gives an electric shock, which converts some unhealthy heart rhythms to a healthy rhythm.
 After defibrillation the patient may still need more chest compressions, a breathing mask or tube and injections.
 Quick insertion of a breathing tube used to be standard, but it did not save lives or reduce brain damage.
-Even after recovery, the heart needs help to recover for a few days, involving many steps such as oxygen, drugs, imaging the blood vessels, and maybe cooling the body.
+Even after recovery, the heart needs help to recover for a few days, involving many steps such as oxygen, drugs, imaging the blood vessels, and cooling the body.